FRRouting/frr/doc/manpages/frr-bgpd.rst

 .. option:: -n, --no_kernel

-   Do not install learned routes into the linux kernel.
-This option is useful for a route-reflector environment or if you are running multiple bgp processes in the same namespace.
-This option is different than the --no_zebra option in that a ZAPI connection is made.
+   Do not install BGP routes into zebra (and therefore not into the Linux kernel).
+This is the supported way to keep BGP from programming routes, for example on a route reflector or when running multiple bgpd processes in the same namespace.

+   bgpd still opens a ZAPI connection to zebra.
+FRR protocol daemons are tightly integrated with zebra and are not intended to run without it.

 .. option:: -e, --ecmp